fppatrick/mqlm/README.md

 # M-Quantile Regression (`mquantile.R`)

-An R function for robust M-quantile regression, combining quantile regression with M-estimation to handle outliers and heteroscedasticity.
+An R function for robust M-quantile regression, combining quantile regression with M-estimation to handle outliers, heteroscedasticity and non-Gaussian conditional distribution.

 ---